-When your teeth come in as a child, they’re typically quite white.
+When your teeth come in as a child, they are naturally white.
 Everyone has a natural brightness to their teeth.
 This brightness, however, can dull over time.

-The foods and liquids you consume (e.g., coffee, tea, and red wine) can stain your teeth, as can tobacco products, certain medications, and even some mouth rinses.
+The foods and liquids you consume (e.g., coffee, tea, and red wine) can stain your teeth.
+Tobacco products, certain medications, and even some mouth rinses can discolor teeth.

-Plaque and tartar, which build up without regular dental cleanings, can also cause discoloration on your teeth.
-Age, trauma, various medical conditions, and genetics may affect the color of your teeth.
+Plaque and tartar, which build up without regular dental cleanings, can lead to discoloration.
+Age, trauma, various medical conditions, and genetics may also affect tooth color.

-Fortunately, there are ways to whiten your teeth, brighten your smile, and improve your confidence.
-Teeth whitening can last years depending on the type of whitening treatment you choose.
-There are several methods of whitening your teeth both at the dentist’s office and at home.
+Fortunately, there are a few ways to whiten your teeth, brighten your smile, and improve your confidence.
+You can choose between in-office and at-home treatments (or a combination).
+Teeth whitening results can also last for years (depending on the type of treatment).

-There are also tons of home whitening kits available to whiten your teeth on your own or provide a touch-up to prolong a professional whitening job.
+There are also many LED whitening kits available to whiten your teeth at home.
+These kits provide results that are comparable to professional whitening.

 These are the most common over-the-counter teeth whitening options available.
 These are much cheaper than professional whitening treatments.
 Most over-the-counter teeth whitening products cost well under $50.